pololu/libpololu-avr/src/README-Arduino.txt

 == Installation & Usage Instructions ==

-Note: the latest version of this library has been tested under the Arduino 0021 environment, and will only work on Arduino 0019 or higher.
-If you have an older version of the Arduino environment, please update to version 0021 before using this library.
+Note: the latest version of this library has been tested with and will only work with Arduino 1.0 or newer.
+If you have an older version of the Arduino environment, please update to version 1.0 before using this library.

-If you currently have an older version of our Orangutan Arduino Libraries, your first step should be to delete all of the Orangutan____ and Pololu____ directories from your arduino-0021/libraries directory (arduino-____/hardware/libraries for some older versions of the Arduino environment).
+If you currently have an older version of our Orangutan Arduino Libraries, your first step should be to delete all of the Orangutan____ and Pololu____ directories from your arduino-1.0/libraries directory (arduino-____/hardware/libraries for some older versions of the Arduino environment).
 If you don't perform this step, the newer version of the libraries might not be compiled.

-Extract this archive to your arduino-0021/libraries directory.
+Extract this archive to your arduino-1.0/libraries directory.

-You should now be able to use these libraries in your sketches by selecting Sketch > Import Library > Orangutan_____ from your Arduino 0021 IDE (or simply type #include <Orangutan_____.h> at the top of your sketch).
+You should now be able to use these libraries in your sketches by selecting Sketch > Import Library > Orangutan_____ from your Arduino 1.0 IDE (or simply type #include <Orangutan_____.h> at the top of your sketch).
 Note that you might need to restart your Arduino IDE before it sees the new libraries.
 If you do not need the functionality of a specific library, you should leave it out of your